ozdemirozcelik/pairs-api/README.md

 With Pairs-API v3 you can:
 - catch webhooks from trading platforms or signal generators
-- list, save, update and delete stocks and pairs with API calls
+- list, save, update and delete stocks/pairs, order and price details with API calls
 - enable and disable stocks and pairs for active trading
 - use access tokens for authentication purposes with login system backend
 - TODO: send real time orders to exchange (possibly via Interactive Brokers)